anish-dev21/FIFA_Data_Analytics/README.md

 ## Results

-- Our analysis indicated that the models did not achieve more than 30% accuracy in matching FIFA ratings with real-life player data.
+- Our analysis indicated that the models achieved up to 30% accuracy in matching FIFA ratings with real-life player data.
 - We therefore realized that a decision tree is not the best option for our cause.
 - The random forest gave us a significantly higher R^2, especially when we focused on the important attributes of the respective tables.